Training good posture at home and at work

-Whether you are already experiencing issues or want to prevent them, the Posture in the Office program aims to help you improve your work place ergonomics and posture, and to relieve or reverse the negative effects of repetitive or prolonged working positions.
+The Posture in the Office program helps you to improve your work place ergonomics and posture, and to relieve or reverse the negative effects of repetitive or prolonged working positions.

-Functional posture training with guided awareness.
-Doing movement with awareness, you get to sense your posture from the inside.
-When done with awareness, sensory information goes to the brain in a feedback loop, leading to your body automatically moving better.
-In the practical sessions there is usually immediate change as the trainer adapts the instructions for each individual, shining a spotlight on the critical elements of good posture that can be sensed and integrated immediately.
+In the practical sessions there is usually an immediate sensation of change as the trainer adapts the instructions for each individual, shining a spotlight on the critical elements of good posture that can be sensed and integrated immediately.

-Or 90 minute webinars that go deeper into a topic and are suited for large group training.
+90 minute webinars that go deeper into a topic like carpal tunnel and RSI.

 Who is this for?

-Individuals can book one-on-one ergonomics consultations or join one of the public group sessions to improve their posture.
+Individuals can book one-on-one problem oriented coaching, or join one of the public group sessions (when offered) or a corporate session

-Companies & teams can support employees’ physical and mental well being by purchasing series of sessions or in-depth webinars.
+Companies & teams can provide a staff benefit to support employees’ physical and mental well being.

 Different products for different needs